Robin Holder: Early life and education

 Robin Holder, born in Chicago in 1952 and raised in New York City, is the daughter of an African American Episcopalian father and a Caucasian Russian American Jewish mother.
 Her family and the communities she engaged with from an early age were focused on social issues and political activism, making her conscious of the apparent gendered, racial, religious and socio-economic disparities around her.
 Robin attended high school in New York City, graduating in 1969 from the LaGuardia High School Of Music and Arts.
 Holder received a scholarship to The Art Students League of New York (1969–71) where she studied under Marshall Glasier, Vaclav Vytlacil, Morris Kantor, and Rudolf Baranik.
 After studying at The Art Students League of New York, Holder moved to Mexico and spent time creating art.
-She also worked for a year at the Amsterdams Grafisch Atelier studying lithography (1976-1977) and after became the Assistant Director for Robert Blackburn's Printmaking Workshop in New York City until 1986.
+She also worked for a year at the Amsterdams Grafisch Atelier studying lithography (1976-1977) and after became the assistant director for Robert Blackburn's Printmaking Workshop in New York City until 1986.

 Career

 After leaving her position at Bob Blackburn's Printmaking Workshop, Holder went on to become a master teaching artist at The Studio in a School and a resident artist educator at The Children's Museum of Manhattan until 1989, when she received a grant from the Manhattan Graphics Center.
-She was then sponsored by the New York State Council on the Arts in a residency program with El Museo Del Barrio.
-From 2004-2006 Holder trained art teachers on how to utilize the Blueprint for Teaching and Learning in the Arts program.
+She was then sponsored by the New York State Council on the Arts in a residency program with El Museo del Barrio.
+From 2004 to 2006 Holder trained art teachers on how to use the Blueprint for Teaching and Learning in the Arts program.
 Holder received the Individual Visual Artist Grant from the Brooklyn Arts Council in 1999, then in 2001, she was a selected artist for the Mid Atlantic Arts Foundation's Artist As Catalyst program in 2005 and a guest artist at the Temple Visual Arts Festival.
 In addition, Holder was an invited artist at the Experimental Printmaking Institute and Lafayette College in 2011.